Published in

 When we dive into the ocean of immense and pure knowledge, we might dismantle the myths and lies of this corporeal world.
 You must understand that there is always a vast literature behind us, which helps us to understand the profound reflection on ourselves to find the ultimate reality and truth of the world.
 Furthermore, you can not neglect the fact that throughout the evolution of humans, materialism existed as a trap.
-Humans have evolved through a journey from a fake and materialistic world to the transcendental one.
+Humans have evolved through a journey from a fake and materialistic world to a transcendental one.
 Now you might foreground the word materialism every time, and some among us may think of it as everything coming through our eyes, but it is just half reality.
 If you see yourself burdened with these words, don’t worry, you don’t have to think in-depth because I will let you know the basics in the coming sections.
-For this time, let us go into the shores of the spiritual world so that we understand how Gustave Moreau thought about portraying biblical characters on his canvas.
+For this time, let us go into the shores of the spiritual world so that we understand how Gustave Moreau thought about portraying Biblical characters on his canvas.
 You have to form a layout in your mind while we discuss and analyze his artwork Oedipus and the Sphinx as it resembles the principles of materialism and transcendence.

 I will discuss the entire artwork with you from scratch.
 You don’t have to bother about anything as usual.
 Let me give you some accountable information on the painting first.